Electronic Signature for Accounting Firms

 Integration with accounting software

 Firms typically use Sage, Cegid, EBP, MyUnisoft.
-A modern signature platform interfaces via API or Zapier: from the software, the accountant clicks "Send for signature", the document goes out automatically, the signed PDF returns to the client folder.
+A modern signature platform interfaces via API or Zapier: from the software, the accountant clicks "Send for signature", the document goes automatically, the signed PDF returns to the client folder.

 Common mistakes